Derby railway station: The Tri Junct Station

-Although some sources refer to it as the 'Tripartite Station'. it became known as the 'Tri Junct Station', It was 1050 ft long with one through platform plus a north and a south bay, the main platform and bays connected to seven stabling roads by a series of carriage turntables (rolling-stock was moved around the station by hand).
+Although some sources refer to it as the 'Tripartite Station'. it became known as the 'Tri Junct Station', It was 1050 ft long, with one through platform plus a north and a south bay; the main platform and bays were connected to seven stabling roads by a series of carriage turntables (rolling-stock was moved around the station by hand).
 These platform and stabling roads were all beneath a three-bay train shed.